stoplightio/docs/articles/editor/environments.md

 ## Limitations

 At this time, variable key names cannot include either punctuation or other special characters.
-For example, the following variable names are not supported within editor:
+For example, the following variable names are not supported within the editor:

 ```
 "a.b"